modular/modular/KGEN/docs/public/programming-manual.md

 can put a lot of stress on `memcpy` performance.
 In Python, everything is a reference to a class, so it never really faces issues with types.

-For Mojo, we benefit from learning from these existing systems, and aim to provide a model that is very powerful while still easy to learn and understand.
+For Mojo, we've learned from these existing systems, and we aim to provide a model that's very powerful while still easy to learn and understand.
 We also don't want to require "best effort" and difficult-to-predict optimization passes built into a "sufficiently smart" compiler.